Covid 19 coronavirus: Unexpected symptoms in some patients

 "What we're seeing is that children who are asymptomatic have lower viral loads, which fits with them being less likely to transmit the virus as well."

-Melbourne mum Jessica Foggie told the programme she and her husband caught Covid-19 earlier this month, along with her four-year-old daughter.
+Melbourne mum Jessica Foggie told the programme she and her husband caught Covid-19 earlier this month, along with her 4-year-old daughter.

 "We were religiously checking temps every day," she said.
 "No temperature, not even a cough or a sniffle.
 She's been running around, her usual self.